Sultan, Washington: History

 Sultan has since developed into a bedroom community for workers commuting to Everett, Seattle, and Bellevue.
 Several suburban subdivisions were built in the 1990s and early 2000s, contributing to a population boom and political strife over the area's rural and small-town character.
 The Department of Veteran Affairs considered the Sultan area for a new national military cemetery, but ultimately chose a site near Kent.
-Sultan celebrated its centennial in 2005 with several festivals and the dedication of a new visitor's center.
+Sultan celebrated its centennial in 2005 with several festivals and the dedication of a new visitor center.
 Despite the population growth, the city's traditional businesses have left Sultan and caused a decline in local employment options.

 During the 2007 financial crisis, a Monroe city councilmember unsuccessfully suggested merging the two cities to resolve development issues and Sultan's city budget shortfall.
 The Sultan city government instead began outsourcing its policing and library services to county agencies while undergoing other reforms.
 The city government has endorsed schemes to lure new industries, including offering tracts of land and opening new parks and a shooting range in a bid to appeal to outdoor recreation companies.